 In 2010, Aimee signed on with MGL Licensing UK, and extended her range of products across Europe.
 She is also a frequent guest writer for the international publication Advanced Photoshop Magazine, where she leads students through Masterclass tutorials on various photoshop technics.
 Her works have been published in numerous magazines throughout the world, allowing her to work with wonderfully diverse clientele.

-And now in 2013, Aimee is forging ahead as her own entity, selling artwork around the world and collaborating on many exciting projects.
-She is busy illustrating her first children's book, and enjoying every step of the creative process.
+In 2013, Aimee is forging ahead as her own entity, selling artwork around the world and collaborating on many exciting projects.
+She is anticipating the publication of her first children's book, her imminent debut as a video artist and producer, and is enjoying every step of the fantastical, wonderous journey!

 And now, in her own words......